xiix0/scam/README.md

-You are magnetic in your bearing.
+Avoid gunfire in the bathroom tonight.